mbordner/aoc2023/day21/readme.md

 In exactly 1000 steps, he can reach 668697 garden plots.
 In exactly 5000 steps, he can reach 16733044 garden plots.
 However, the step count the Elf needs is much larger!
 Starting from the garden plot marked S on your infinite map, how many garden plots could the Elf reach in exactly 26501365 steps?

+Your puzzle answer was 617729401414635.

+Both parts of this puzzle are complete!
+They provide two gold stars: **
 ```